gargalloeric/k8s-learning/docs/services.md

 ### ClusterIP

 It's the default Service type.
-These get a DNS name and IP address that programmed into the internal network and are **only accesible from inside the cluster**.
+These get a DNS name and IP address that are programmed into the internal network and are **only accesible from inside the cluster**.

 - The IP is only routable on the internal Pod network.
 - The name is automatically registered with the cluster's internal DNS.